 Hemp is a low-THC variety of the cannabis family.
 To be classified as hemp in the UK and Europe, hemp plants must have a THC level that does not exceed 0.3-0.2% (the limit can vary depending on the country).
 Plants with a higher THC level higher are legally considered cannabis.

 CBD derived from hemp and cannabis is completely identical, however, it is much easier to source CBD products from hemp (which is legal) instead of cannabis (which is illegal in most places).
-Since CBD has gained popularity, growers are now producing high CBD strains of hemp.
+Since CBD oil and hemp seed oil has gained popularity, growers are now producing high CBD strains of hemp.

 The Endocannabinoid System

-CBD interacts with the body through a network of receptors known as the endocannabinoid system.
+CBD oil interacts with the body through a network of receptors known as the endocannabinoid system.
 These receptors are mostly found in the brain and the immune system, however, emerging research shows that skin also has endocannabinoid receptors.
-Topical CBD skin care products interact with EC receptors in the skin to produce a variety of positive effects, like promoting balance and resilience in the skin.
+Topical CBD skincare products interact with EC receptors in the skin to produce a variety of positive effects, like promoting balance and resilience in the skin.

 Many companies advertise CBD as ‘non-psychoactive’, because it doesn’t make you feel ‘high’.
 In reality, any substance that interacts with your brain chemistry is a psychoactive substance – including the caffeine in your morning coffee.
 While CBD can have psychoactive effects (such as soothing stress) it won’t give you the same intoxicating effects that THC will.